Speeding-up Graph Algorithms via Clique Partitioning: Properties of CPGR

 Assume that a clique~$C_q$ with right partition~$K_q \subseteq W$ and left partition~$U_{K_q} \subseteq U$ is extracted in stage~$i$.
 Extracting~$C_q$ removes $|K_q \times U_{K_q}|$ edges from $G$ and adds $|K_q| + |U_{K_q}|$ edges in~$E^*$.
-Therefore, the average number of edges added in~$E^*$ for each edge removed from~$G$ by extracting $C_q$ is $\rho = \frac{|K_q|+|U_{K_q}|}{|K_q \times U_{K_q}|} = \frac{1}{|K_q|} + \frac{1}{|U_{K_q}|}$.
+Therefore, the average number of edges added in~$E^*$ for each edge removed from~$G$ by extracting~$C_q$ is $\rho = \frac{|K_q|+|U_{K_q}|}{|K_q \times U_{K_q}|} = \frac{1}{|K_q|} + \frac{1}{|U_{K_q}|}$.
 From the definition of a $\delta$-clique, during stage~$i$ we have $|K_q| = \hat{k} \geq k_i$ and $|U_{K_q}| \geq n^{1-\delta}$, and therefore, $\rho \leq \frac{1}{k_i} + \frac{1}{n^{1-\delta}}$.
 The total number of edges removed from~$G$ in stage~$i$ cannot be greater than $2m/2^i$, therefore, the number of edges added to~$E^*$ during stage~$i$ is less than or equal to $\rho \frac{2m}{2^i} = \left(\frac{1}{k_i} + \frac{1}{n^{1-\delta}}\right)\frac{2m}{2^i}$.

-\textsf{CPGC} terminates extracting cliques when the number of remaining edges in~$G$ is less than~$2n^{2 - \frac{\delta}{2}}$.
+\textsf{CPGR} terminates extracting cliques when the number of remaining edges in~$G$ is less than~$2n^{2 - \frac{\delta}{2}}$.
 This is to eliminate the extraction of trivial cliques, as shown in Lemma~\ref{min_m_hat}.
-Next, we determine an upper bound on the total number of edges~$m^*$ added by \textsf{CPGC} to~$G^*$ before it terminates extracting $\delta$-cliques (i.e., when $m < 2n^{2 - \frac{\delta}{2}}$).
+Next, we determine an upper bound on the total number of edges~$m^*$ added by \textsf{CPGR} to~$G^*$ before it terminates extracting $\delta$-cliques (i.e., when $m < 2n^{2 - \frac{\delta}{2}}$).
 Therefore,

 Since $1/(2k_i) \leq 1/k + i/(\delta\log n)$, we obtain,